 These are the main issues with air mattresses, but they can generally be overcome.
 Occasional use of this type of mattress involves little more than inflating it to a comfortable level.
 If you intend using an air mattress as your main bed, then it important to be aware of the issues above and also of the benefits that an air mattress can give you.

-While many people use air mattresses for occasional use only (unexpected visitors, sleepovers, guest bedroom, etc.) others will consider sleeping on an air bed every night to be normal for them.
+While many people use air mattresses for occasional use only (unexpected visitors, sleepovers, guest bedrooms, etc.) others will consider sleeping on an air bed every night to be normal for them.
 In order to avoid the dangers of sleeping on an air mattress long term, make sure you get one where you can adjust the firmness level.
 You should be able to add more air to make it firmer or release air to make it softer to suit your preference.

 Another factor to consider when choosing an air bed for long term use is the material used in its manufacture.
 The cover should be hardwearing and a suede finish might help it feel good to lie on.
 That is not generally too important since you are advised to use a topper.
 This may not be necessary if you have a good foam layer lying between the vinyl cover and the air chambers.
 Good quality sheets and pillows will also make a difference.